Innoactive/ansible-innoactive-portal-role/README.md

 The password to use for authentication against the CIFS file share.

-##### Local Mount / Drive
+##### Device Mount / Drive

+As an alternative to the Samba / CIFS share, we can also use a locally available device to store media files, as long as the filesystem on this device is `ext4`.
+To make use of it, we need to configure as follows:

+    media_volume_mount:
+      device:
+        path:

+with:

+    path:

+An absolute path on the filesystem pointing to an `ext4`-formatted device.

+##### Bind / Local Mount [DEPRECATED]

+> [WARNING!]
+> This option is deprecated and will be removed in the future

-As an alternative to the Samba / CIFS share, we can also use a local disk, drive or folder for the static files, as long as the filesystem on this mountpoint is `ext4`.
+As an alternative to the Samba / CIFS share, we can also use an existing directory for the media files, as long as the filesystem on this mountpoint is `ext4`.
 To make use of it, we need to configure as follows:

     media_volume_mount: